data61/anonlink-entity-service/docs/production-deployment.rst

 ``anonlink`` in namespace ``testing`` execute the following to increase the number of workers to 20::

     helm upgrade anonlink entity-service --namespace=testing --set workers.replicas="20"

-However note you may wish to instead keep all configurable values in a yaml file and track that in version control.
+However, note you may wish to instead keep all configurable values in a yaml file and track that in version control.

 Minimal Deployment